 Before we go though, a quick look at the duties Mr. Faithful’s unbelieving friend spoke of: “to use our understanding of nature to guide our conduct within nature” and “human reason can try to understand the development of all matter, from stars and galaxies to our own planet, fellow creatures, home island, and selves.
 It is our nature and duty to do so.”

 It’s very simple to explain why we have the duty to use our uniquely human ability to understand the world around us and adjust our behaviour based on what we learn.
 We have to have an understanding of nature to be able to live in harmony with it – if we don’t, we will experience negative consequences.
-In fact, we already have, many times.
+In fact, we already have many times.
 When we witness horrific oil spills, or the destruction of the rainforest in South America or watch a body of water turn from perfectly clean drinking water to a toxic pool of sludge, we are all pretty darned sure afterwards that we have a duty to avoid these things in the future.
 The duty is clear: we must learn how the natural world works and how to avoid completely screwing it up because we have seen what screwing up parts of it has already done.
-Some may ignore this duty, but it’s there nonetheless.
+Some may ignore this duty in favour of profits, but it’s there nonetheless.

 God doesn’t need to tell us to keep our world in working order.
 He doesn’t need to tell me to keep my house clean or pay my bills.
 God didn’t intervene when I adopted my dog to make sure I did so at a high-kill-rate animal shelter.
 He didn’t tell me to care about the human rights issues I do care so deeply about.
 No God had to tell me what my duties are, all I ever had to do was open my eyes and see the world around me.